ctrl-alt-del/devenv/README.md

 [BACK TO TOP](#table-of-contents)

 ### Gradle on Fedora
-To install Gradle on Fedora or other Linux/Unix base distro, you need to do so mannually.
+To install Gradle on Fedora or other Linux/Unix base distro, you need to do so manually.

 First of all, visit the [here](http://www.gradle.org/downloads) and download the version you are interesting.